-In 2018, with assistance from Victorian State Government funding, we established the world's first Centre of Research Excellence in Bone Marrow Biology.
+In 2018, with assistance from Victorian State Government funding, we established the world's first Centre of Research Excellence in Bone Marrow Biology (CRE).
 The CRE is a 'brains trust' in Bone Marrow Biology, a virtual centre that provides a centralised contact point for existing researchers, future researchers, commercial entities and community groups.

 Throughout everything we do, we are committed to:

-- funding and supporting cutting edge medical research
+- funding and supporting cutting-edge medical research.

-- the development of collaborative, accessible information systems
+- the development of collaborative, accessible information systems.

-- fixed term financial support for young researchers through Fellowship positions and Grant in Aid support
+- fixed-term financial support for young researchers through Fellowship positions and Grant in Aid support.

 - governance and support of the Centre of Research Excellence in Bone Marrow Biology.